 6. Irregular feces

-The consequent effect of cancer is changing bowel movements, such as loose stool, constipation and narrowing of the stool last for a few days.
-Additionally, you will always urge to go to the washroom because the fullness remains the same in buttock pain cancer symptoms despite voiding.
+The consequent effect of cancer is changing bowel movements, such as loose stool, constipation and narrowing of the stool, lasting for a few days.
+Additionally, you will always be urged to go to the washroom because the fullness remains the same in buttock pain cancer symptoms despite voiding.

 7. Abnormal discharge from the anus